Generalized multicategories: change-of-base, embedding, and descent: Fibrewise discrete morphisms

 \begin{proposition} Let \( \bicat B \) be a 2-category, let \( (l,r,\eta,\epsilon) \colon b \to c \) be an adjunction in \(\bicat B\), and let \( (t,m,e) \) be a monad on \( c \).
 Then \( (rtl, r(m \circ t\epsilon t)l, rel \circ \eta) \) is a monad on \( b \), and we have a conjunction

 in \( \Mnd(\bicat B) \). \end{proposition}

 Indeed, by Remark \ref{rem:pt.adj.hom}, we have an adjunction

-in the 2-category \( \PsDbCat_\lax \), thus, we may apply Proposition~\ref{prop:induced.monad} to \eqref{eq:step.one} with the monad \(T\) on \( \SpanV \) to obtain a monad \( \Tt = \cat V(1,T(- \pt 1)) \) on \( \VMat \), and a conjunction
+in the 2-category \( \PsDbCat_\lax \), thus, we may apply Proposition~\ref{prop:induced.monad} to \eqref{eq:step.one} with the monad \(T\) on \( \SpanV \) to obtain a monad \( \Tt = \cat V(\trm,T(- \pt \trm)) \) on \( \VMat \), and a conjunction

-where \( (-\pt 1,\, \heps_{T(-\pt 1)}) \) is a monad oplax morphism and \( (\cat V(1,-),\, \cat V(1,\,T\heps)) \) is a monad lax morphism.
+where \( (-\pt \trm,\, \heps_{T(-\pt \trm)}) \) is a monad oplax morphism and \( (\cat V(\trm,-),\, \cat V(\trm,\,T\heps)) \) is a monad lax morphism.

-The only remaining ingredient to place ourselves under the setting of Section \ref{sect:induced.adjunction} and therefore apply Theorem \ref{thm:lax.alg.adj} to \eqref{eq:induced.conjunction}, is the hypothesis that \( \heps_{T(- \pt 1)} \) has a strong conjoint\footnote{Note that, since $T$ is strong, it follows that $ T\heps_{T(-\pt 1)} $ has a strong conjoint as well.}.
-The study and characterization of this hypothesis (for \( \cat V \) connected) is the central purpose of this Section, culminating in Theorem \ref{thm:heps.strong.conj}.
+The only remaining ingredient to place ourselves under the setting of Section \ref{sect:induced.adjunction} and therefore apply Theorem \ref{thm:lax.alg.adj} to \eqref{eq:induced.conjunction}, is the hypothesis that \( \heps_{T(- \pt \trm)} \) has a strong conjoint\footnote{Note that, since $T$ is strong, it follows that $ T\heps_{T(-\pt \trm)} $ has a strong conjoint as well, by Lemma \ref{lem:right.conjoint.invert}.}.
+The study and characterization of this hypothesis (when \( \trm \) is connected) is the central purpose of this Section, culminating in Theorem \ref{thm:heps.strong.conj}.